abpframework/abp/docs/en/Text-Templating.md

 ### Layout System

-It is typical to use the same layout for some different Text Templates.
+It is typical to use the same layout for some different text templates.
 So, you can define a layout template.

 A text template can be layout for different text templates and also a text template may use a layout.

 A layout Text Template must have `{{content}}` area to render the child content. _(just like the `RenderBody()` in the MVC)_

-> Example Email Layout Text Template
+Example Email Layout Text Template

 ```html
 <!DOCTYPE html>